ArchCipher/CyberSecurity/Projects-Google-cybersecurity-professional-certificate/16-AAA-small-business.md

 ## Project Overview

 I simulated the role of first cybersecurity professional hired by a growing business.
-I reviewd the access log of the incident, assessed the current access controls, analyzed their current process, identified issues, and made recommendations to improve their security practices.
+I reviewed the access log of the incident, assessed the current access controls, analyzed their current process, identified issues, and made recommendations to improve their security practices.

 ## Scenario